 Fiskars sells the PRO 750640-1001 16lb sledgehammer with flat and wedge face for nearly double the price of the Husky.
 If I had my first choice, I’d likely go with the Fiskars as the wedge on the 4LB version has been fantastic.
 Keep in mind, checking out Amazon Reviews, there was a buyer who broke the head into two pieces after two years of use (J.D.
 Plooy 6/19/2019).

 Aside from the tools to work rocks from the ground and to split and shape them with force, you often need special tools for further processing.
 When you find a good fossil, often the process is to use your hammer and separate it from a larger rock.
 However, this doesn’t always go as planned.
 To make more precision cuts in limestone or sandstone, I make use of two different angle grinders.

 Angle Grinders and Diamond Wheels

 Trying to pick the correct cutting wheels for limestone was confusing at first.
 I ended up with a 4-inch cutting wheel.
-It’s not as large as a 4 1/2 inch wheel, but it was the only Dewalt diamond wheel that was recommended for cutting granite, which is much harder than limestone.
+It is not as large as a 4 1/2 inch wheel.
+It is the only Dewalt diamond cutting wheel recommended for cutting granite.
+Granite is much harder than limestone.

-I use three different cut-off tools. a 4 1/2 inch grinder, a 7 inch grinder and a 12 inch cut-off cutter.
+I use four different cut-off tools.
+A corded and battery 4 1/2 inch grinder, a corded 7-inch grinder, and a corded 12-inch cut-off cutter.

 Dewalt 4 1/2 inch angle grinder – DWE4120